 Switching from Quizlet: A Migration Guide

 "I want to switch to Memly, but what happens to my Quizlet data?"
 That's a perfectly reasonable concern.
-Here's how to make a smooth transition.
+Exporting removes nothing from the Quizlet side, so the move stays reversible right up until you cancel the subscription.

 Step 1: Export Your Study Sets from Quizlet